Havcker243/APLITE/docs/PRODUCT_UI_SPEC.md

 - Cannot skip ahead
 - Back is always available unless verification started

-## F2) Autosave
+## F2) Autosave (current)
-- Every step saves as a draft
+- Drafts are stored in sessionStorage on every step
-- Show a –Saved→ indicator
+- Show a "Saved" indicator
-- On refresh, user resumes from the last saved step
+- Drafts are cleared on logout

-## F3) Resume onboarding
+## F3) Resume onboarding (current)
-- If user logs out mid-way, on next login show –Continue onboarding (Step X of 5)→
+- Drafts can be resumed in the same browser session only

 ## F4) Error messages
 - Always show: